mirgj/alphavantage-wrapper/README.md

 # alphavantage-wrapper

 This small library wraps around the [Alpha Vantage APIs](https://www.alphavantage.co/) with an easy and cleaner interface.
+The following documentation is related to the wrapper with recalls to the [official documentation](https://www.alphavantage.co/documentation/).

 ## Initialisation